Genesis 2:17. but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.

 Ironically we all love this system.
 All of us default to it.
 Why?
 Because it offers us control.
 “If I do good, I get good.
 If I do bad, I get bad.”
 Simple.

 But this way of life is death.
 For in the day that you eat of it you shall surely die.
 Or literally – “dying you will die.”

-A life where you get to be your own moral compass, your own decider of truth, your own god, is actually dying a slow death as you move farther and farther away from God’s life of grace.
-It’s a dying that comes from having to constantly figure your own life out, have all the answers, always get it right.
-It’s a dying from never knowing if your good was good enough or if your bad can ever be overcome.
-It’s slowly dying as you wonder, “Why if I’m so good is my life so hard?”
-It’s a dying from the despair or pride that comes when you alone are your only source of righteousness.
+A life where you get to be your own moral compass, your own decider of truth, your own god, actually just produces a slow death inside of you as you move farther and farther away from God’s life of grace.
+A death that comes from having to constantly figure your own life out, have all the answers, always get it right.
+A death from never knowing if your good was good enough or if your bad can ever be overcome.
+A slow death as you wonder, “Why if I’m so good is my life so hard?”
+A slow death from the despair or pride that comes when you alone are your only source of righteousness.

 In what ways are you trying to control your life with a system of good and evil?

 How would your life be different today if you really believed that your goodness was from Christ and not your own good or evil?

 Christ in you